NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Getting_Started.md

 ## Overview

 The National Cancer Institute (NCI) Genomic Data Commons (GDC) Data Submission Portal User's Guide is the companion documentation for the [GDC Data Submission Portal](https://gdc.nci.nih.gov/submit-data/gdc-data-submission-portal) and provides detailed information and instructions for its use.

-The GDC Data Submission Portal is a platform that allows researchers to submit and release their data into the GDC.
+The GDC Data Submission Portal is a platform that allows researchers to submit and release data into the GDC.
 The key features of the GDC Data Submission Portal are:

 * __Upload and Validate Data__: Upload project data to the GDC project workspace.
-The GDC will validate the data with the GDC Data Dictionary.
+The GDC will validate the data against the [GDC Data Dictionary](https://gdc-docs.nci.nih.gov/Data_Dictionary/).
-* __Review and Submit__: Reviewing your project data will lock the project and ensure no user can upload more data.
-Once project data is reviewed, submit it to the GDC for data processing (Harmonization Process).
+* __Review and Submit__: Review project data which will lock the project to ensure that no authorized user can upload data while in review.
+Once the review is complete, the data can be submitted to the GDC for processing through the [GDC Harmonization Process](https://gdc.nci.nih.gov/submit-data/gdc-data-harmonization).
-* __Release__: Release your harmonized data to the research community (on the GDC Data Portal).
+* __Release__: Release harmonized data to the research community through [GDC Data Access Tools](https://gdc.nci.nih.gov/access-data/data-access-processes-and-tools).
-* __Download Data__: Download uploaded data from your project workspace to review them or update them for re-upload before their release to the GDC Data Portal.
+* __Download Data__: Download uploaded data from the project workspace for review or update.
+Re-upload data before release through [GDC Data Access Tools](https://gdc.nci.nih.gov/access-data/data-access-processes-and-tools).
-* __Browse Data__: Browse uploaded data in the GDC Data Submission Portal to make sure your project is ready for processing.
+* __Browse Data__: Browse uploaded data in the GDC Data Submission Portal to make sure that the project is ready for processing.
-* __Status and Alerts__: Visual mechanisms to easily identify incomplete submissions.
+* __Status and Alerts__: Obtain visual cues to easily identify incomplete submissions.
 * __Reports__: Access and download submission-related reports to gain better insight into the status of submitted data.

 ## Submission Workflow

 The Submission Workflow is described in this section: [Data Submission Workflow](Submission_Workflow.md).

 ## Key Features

-### Upload and Validate
+### Upload and Validate Data
 In order to submit data to the GDC, the submitter will prepare the data and upload it to the project workspace.

-These are the main categories of data that can be uploaded:
+The main categories of data that can be uploaded include:

-* Clinical Data: elements such as gender, age, diagnosis, etc. as defined in the GDC Data Dictionary.
+* Clinical Data: Elements such as gender, age, diagnosis, etc. as defined in the GDC Data Dictionary.
-* Biospecimen Data: entities such as sample, aliquot, etc. as defined in the GDC Data Dictionary.
+* Biospecimen Data: Entities such as sample, aliquot, etc. as defined in the GDC Data Dictionary.
-* Experiment Data: at least one type of Experiment data, such as a Read Group, as defined in the GDC Data Dictionary.
+* Experiment Data: At least one type of experiment data, such as a read group, as defined in the GDC Data Dictionary.

 By using the [GDC Data Dictionary Viewer](../../Data_Dictionary/viewer.md), the user can identify the minimum fields requirements for each of the three categories listed above.

-In general, submitters have six months to upload data to the project workspace before they should submit it to the GDC (see next section).
+In general, submitters have six months to upload data to the project workspace before it should be submitted to the GDC.

-### Review and Submit
+### Review and Submit Data

-Once data is uploaded to the project workspace, the submitter or project owner should review it to ensure that data is ready for processing by the GDC ([Harmonization process](https://gdc.nci.nih.gov/submit-data/gdc-data-processing-software-and-algorithms/data-harmonization)).
+Once data is uploaded to the project workspace, the submitter or project owner should review it to ensure that the data is ready for processing through the ([GDC Harmonization Process](https://gdc.nci.nih.gov/submit-data/gdc-data-harmonization).

-The review will lock the project and ensure no user can upload more data.
-During that period, the submitter or project owner can browse the data in the Submission Portal or download it.
+The review will lock the project and ensure no authorized user can upload additional data.
+During this period, the submitter or project owner can browse or download the data in the Data Submission Portal.

-If the project is ready for processing, the submitter or project owner will submit data to the GDC.
+If the project is ready for processing, the submitter or project owner can submit the data to the GDC.

 If the project is not ready for processing, the submitter or project owner can re-open it.
-Then the submitter will be able to upload more data to the project workspace.
+This will allow the submitter to upload more data to the project workspace.

 In general, submitters are requested to submit their data to the GDC within six months from the first upload to the project workspace.

-### Release
+### Release Data

-To ensure the GDC always releases high-quality data, harmonized data is not automatically released.
+To ensure that the GDC always releases high-quality data, harmonized data is not automatically released.

-The Submitter or Project Owner will be able to review harmonized data then can decide to release the data to the GDC Data Portal.
-The confirmation of the release will initiate data indexing and will release data to the [GDC Data Portal](https://gdc-portal.nci.nih.gov/projects/t).
+The Submitter or Project Owner will be able to review harmonized data and decide whether to release the data to the GDC Data Portal.
+The confirmation of the release will initiate data indexing and will release data to the [GDC Data Portal](https://gdc-portal.nci.nih.gov/projects/t) and other GDC data access tools.

-In general, submitters are requested to release their files within six months from the submission to the GDC.

-This guideline is in place in support of the GDC's aim to make data available to the community according to the Genomic Data Sharing policies outlined by NCI.
+In general, submitters are requested to release files within six months from submission to the GDC.
+This guideline is in place in support of the GDC's aim to make data available to the community according to the [NCI Genomic Data Sharing Policy](http://www.cancer.gov/grants-training/grants-management/nci-policies/genomic-data).

 Released cases and/or files can be redacted from the GDC.
-Redaction is performed by GDC administrators, at case level through synchronization with dbGaP, and at file level through submitter's request usually after a data quality issue is identified.
+Redaction is performed by GDC administrators, at the case level through synchronization with dbGaP, and at file level through a submitter's request usually after a data quality issue is identified.
 The GDC Data Submission Portal itself currently does not support redaction through the web user interface.

 ### Browse and Download Data